namitgpta/agni-shop-flipkart-nodejs/README.md

 To run this Project:
 1. Install the necessary dependencies listed in package.json using: npm i
+2. Set up the Environment variables.
-2. Run the node app using: nodemon
+3. Run the node app using: nodemon